Graduate Profile: Becoming the Best Version of You

 Now graduating with her Master of Arts in Counseling with a concentration in Marriage, Couples, and Family Counseling, Young has the world ahead of her including offers from several clinical positions, a newly published children's book, and her recent acceptance into Governors State's Doctor of Education in Counselor Education and Supervision.

-During my time as a student, in the midst of classes and interning, I was also able to publish my first children's book entitled Olivia's Brook.
+“During my time as a student, I was also able to publish my first children's book entitled Olivia's Brook.,” Young said.

-Young: Tracey Kim Snow was my very first professor in the program.
-Connecting with her helped relieve me of the fears I had regarding the program and profession and eased my anxiety about this uncertain territory I was beginning to explore.
-Dr. Sonya Lorelle and Dr. Katherine Atkins Wix opened my eyes to a world of possibility through the multi-cultural experience in Thailand.
+“Connecting with her helped relieve me of the fears I had regarding the program and profession and eased my anxiety about this uncertain territory I was beginning to explore,” Young Said.